vivekrj0/sandbox/README.md

 1. Clone the repo.
 2. Cd into the repo.
 3. Currently, you are on your master branch.
-Suppose you want to work on a feature X, (e.g.,Adding background image on the home page), you should a create a new branch with some name of your choice, with:
+Now you need to add a file named `Your_Name.txt`, you should a create a new branch with any name of your choice(could be your name as well), with:

     `git branch <branch-name>`
     And then, checkout to the branch you created by: